Ukratic/Siganto/README.md

 python3 gui_main.py
 ```

-2. Use the SigAnTo executable.
+2. Use the executable *SigAnto_v1.05.exe*.
 It is packaged (see further down how to do this yourself) in French but can still be swapped to English after launch in "Affichage/Switch language".

 ### Summary of available functions <br>
 #### 1. Display
-- Load .wav file
-- Activate measuring cursors
+- Load a .wav file.
+The button reloads the same file if clicked again.
+Select the button next to it to close the .wav file before loading another.
+- Activate measuring cursors (deactivated by default upon loading a new graph).
+Distance between 2 cursors is shown and you can also jump to a nearby peak.
-- Change FFT window size
+- Change FFT window size (default 512)
 - Change language (english and french available)
-- Display frequency & power information of the signal file
+- Display frequency & power information of the signal file (Estimated BW, dB level, symbol rate & ACF)
-- Modify parameters for transition and persistence graphs
+- Modify parameters for transition (phase, frequency) & persistence graphs
 #### 2. Signal modification
 - Low, High or Band Pass filter
-- Central Frequency move (value or cursor selection)
+- Central Frequency offset (enter a value or by cursor selection)
 - Averaging
-- Down or Up Sampling
+- Down or Up Sampling (by ratio of an integer >1)
-- Cut part of the signal in time (value or cursor selection)
+- Cut part of the signal in time (enter a value or by cursor selection)
-- Save as new .wav file
+- Save as a new .wav file
 #### 3. Time Metrics
-- Spectrogram (several variants)
+- Spectrogram (several variants, including 3D.
+STFT in Hann window : more options in future versions)
 - Time/Amplitude
 - Persistence Spectrum
 - Phase Transitions
 - Frequency Transitions
 #### 4. Power Metrics
-- Power Spectrum FFT (several variants)
+- Power Spectrum FFT (and variant)
+- Signal power
 - PSD
 #### 5. Phase Metrics
 - Constellation
 - Phase Spectrum
-- Phase Distribution
+- Phase Distribution (experimental ; to improve or remove later)
 #### 6. Cyclostationarity Metrics
 - Autocorrelation function (fast & complete)
 #### 7. OFDM Metrics